Port Washington, New York

-Port Washington is a hamlet and census-designated place (CDP) on the Cow Neck Peninsula in the Town of North Hempstead, in Nassau County, on the North Shore of Long Island, in New York, United States.
+Port Washington is a hamlet and census-designated place (CDP) on the Cow Neck Peninsula in Nassau County, New York, United States.
 The hamlet is the anchor community of the Greater Port Washington area.
 The population was 16,753 at the time of the 2020 census.

 History

 What is now Port Washington was originally inhabited by the Matinecock Native Americans.
 European colonists – namely, Dutchmen and Englishmen – settled in the area in 1644, after they purchased land from the Matinecocks.
 Many of these settlers in modern-day Port Washington and across Cow Neck established farms or large colonial estates.
 Some of these early settlers belonged to prominent, early Long Island families – including members of the Hewlett, Sands, and Willets families, among others.

 In the 1870s, Port Washington became an important sand-mining town; it had the largest sandbank east of the Mississippi River and easy barge access to Manhattan.
 Some 140 million cubic yards of local sand were used for concrete for skyscrapers in New York City (including the Empire State and Chrysler buildings), in addition to the New York City Subway.
 In 1998, the sand mines were redeveloped as Harbor Links – a golf course for North Hempstead residents.

 In 1895, a group of Port Washington residents lobbied for the Long Island Rail Road to be extend what is now the Port Washington Branch from Great Neck to its present terminus in Port Washington; this request came after the failure of an 1882 attempt to extend the line from Great Neck to Roslyn.
 The LIRR agreed to build an extension to Port Washington, and the extended line – including the Manhasset and Port Washington stations – subsequently opened on June 23, 1898.
 The arrival of rail service in Port Washington spurred rapid development in the community.

 The Port Washington Line of the New York and North Shore Traction Company's trolley system reached Port Washington in 1907 and opened in 1908; this trolley connected the community with Roslyn and Mineola.
 These trolleys operated until 1920, when the company collapsed.

 In 1908, the Town of North Hempstead opened the Port Washington Town Dock, located along Manhasset Bay.
 This facility would become a major destination in Port Washington over the ensuing years and decades.